We promise you will never get bored at Swan Bay, with an assortment of exciting activities to suit everyone involved!

 For The Leisure Seekers

-Roll up those golf socks and head down to Queenscliff Golf Club, only a 10m drive from the park, the club is positioned in a unique location on Swan Island surrounded by natural beauty and fresh ocean air, you are sure to have a leisurely afternoon.
+Roll up those golf socks and head down to Curlewis Golf Club, only a 15-minute drive from the park, where new members and green fee players are welcome.
+Also, the Queenscliff Golf Club is positioned in a unique location on Swan Island surrounded by natural beauty and fresh ocean air.
+You are sure to have a leisurely afternoon.

 Start at the leisure centre and wind your way down to the dam on the walking track.
 Share the delightful view with the Swan Bay wildlife on the bench seats that are on route.

-Jump in the car and drive 10 mins to Edwards-Point Faunal Reserve – the perfect place for keen ramblers, allowing walkers to explore the stunning beauty of the Bellarine Peninsula.
+Jump in the car and drive 10 mins to Edwards Point Wildlife Reserve, the perfect place for keen ramblers, allowing walkers to explore the stunning beauty of the Bellarine Peninsula.

 Charlie’s Hole Walk